yxlin/mini-blog/README.md

-# Yi-Shin Lin's Web Portfolio
+# Yi-Shin Lin's Blog

 This project is a derivative of Vercel's porfolio starter kit.
-You may find more about it at [Vercel](https://vercel.com/templates) ([Documentation](https://nextjs.org/docs/app/building-your-application/deploying)).
+You may find more about it at [Vercel](https://vercel.com/templates).